Space elevator economics: Cost estimates for a space elevator

 However, due to the fact that space elevators would have a limited throughput as only a few payloads could climb the tether at any one time, the launch price may be subject to market forces.

 Funding of capital costs

 According to a paper presented at the 55th International Astronautical Congress in Vancouver in October 2004, the space elevator can be considered a prestige megaproject whose current estimated cost (US$6.2 billion) is favourable compared to other megaprojects e.g. bridges, pipelines, tunnels, tall towers, high-speed rail links and maglevs.
 Costs are also favourable compared to that of other aerospace systems and launch vehicles.

 Total cost of a privately funded Edwards' Space Elevator

-A space elevator built according to the Edwards proposal is estimated to cost $6 billion.
+A space elevator built according to the Edwards proposal is estimated to have total cost of about $40 billion (that figure includes $1.56 billions operational costs for first 10 years).
+Subsequent space elevators are estimated to cost only $14.3 billion each.

 For comparison, in potentially the same time frame as the elevator: